Predicting Clinical Outcomes in Glioblastoma: An Application of Topological and Functional Data Analysis: Quantifying Tumor Images Using Topology

-The final output produced from computing persistent homology is analogous to the dendrogram summarizing single-linkage clustering.
-After computing persistent homology, we get a collection of intervals for each degree of homology, where each interval represents a $k$-dimensional topological feature (e.g.~a connected component, loop, or void for a general shape) that is ``born" at the parameter value given by the left endpoint of the interval, and ``dies" at the value at the right endpoint.
+Computing persistent homology produces a collection of intervals for each degree of homology, where each interval represents a $k$-dimensional topological feature (e.g.~a connected component, loop, or void for a general, three-dimensional shape) that is ``born" at the parameter value given by the left endpoint of the interval, and ``dies" at the value at the right endpoint.
 The length of the interval corresponds to how long the topological feature ``lives," or persists.
 In this paper, we consider these intervals to be represented by a {\em persistence diagram}.
 Persistence diagrams treat the start and end points of each interval as an ordered pair, and displays them as plotted points on a plane where the $x$-axis corresponds to birth time and the $y$-axis is the death time.
-Thus, one can consider a persistence diagram as a collection of points above the diagonal, with the set of points on the diagonal having infinite multiplicity (for regularity conditions; see the \ref{appendix:math} for further detail).
-The persistence diagram is also analogous to the dendrogram since it encodes the evolution of the $k$\textsuperscript{th} homology group at all filtration index values simultaneously.
+Thus, one can consider a persistence diagram as a collection of points on and above the diagonal, with the set of points on the diagonal having infinite multiplicity (and included for regularity conditions; see the \ref{appendix:math} for further detail).

 \paragraph{Persistent Homology Transform.}